microsoft/aed-content-nasa-su20/Learn/rocks-project/3-read-and-train-data/includes/2-importing-ai-libraries.md

 Now that we have all of the libraries downloaded, we can begin importing them into a Jupyter Notebooks file.
 Start by opening or creating a Jupyter Notebooks file.

-First, we will import matplotlib to help us plot our data.
+First, we will import matplotlib to help us plot our data

 ```python
 import matplotlib.pyplot as plt